mebusy/notes/dev_notes/Algorithm_On_Graphcs.md

 - Theorem
     - If C and C' are two strongly connected components with an edge from some vertex of C to some vertex of C' ,
-    - then largest post in C bigger than largest post in C'.
+    - then **largest** postorder in C bigger than **largest** postorder in C'  no matter you visit vertex first in C or C'.
+    - 但是，最小的 postorder 不一定在 C'里
 - Conclusion
     - The vertex with the largest postorder number is in a source component!
     - Problem: We wanted a sink component